leeadkins/VetCI/README.md

 If you have a single project, you can include a Vetfile in the project root directory (at the same level as your Gemfile for Ruby or your package.json for Node).

+Vetfile Options

+name            The display name of your project. path            The path to your project, relative to the Vetfile. command         The build/test command that should be run on your project. autoupdate      When set to true, automatically performs a git fetch origin and hard reset on the code prior to running the tests.
+Defaults to true. default_branch  Specifies the default branch VetCI should try to work with.